LGBTQ+

 Asheville, North Carolina

 Unlike some other cities, there aren’t too many spaces or places in Asheville that cater specifically to the queer community – o.henry’s and Banks Ave are the exceptions.
-Instead, there’s a saying in the southeast, “y’all means all” that gets used around a lot.
+Instead, there’s a saying in the southeast, “y’all means all” that gets used a lot.
 And in a lot of instances, it’s true.
-But the reality is that there’s still a legitimate need (not just desire) for members of the queer community to seek out queer-friendly spaces.
-The list below of breweries, bars, cafés, and shops in large part is, in our opinion, open to everyone in a come one, come all kind of vibe.
-Want to know more?
-(Check out our guest contributor, Camille Nevarez-Hernandez’s post on 7 Queer-Owned Businesses in Asheville).
+But the reality is that there’s still a legitimate need (not just a desire) for members of the queer community to seek out queer-friendly spaces.
+Places where you know you can have a good time without being shamed, threatened, harmed, or worse for being you.

 While no experience can be absolutely guaranteed and while this list is completely objective, the places listed below are places that we have been, know, feel good about, and where we feel comfortable going and being ourselves.
 We hope that they bring you some peace and a sense of community in your travels.